owlbarn/tutorial/README.md

-# Owl Tutorials

-Owl Tutorial Book V1
+# Owl Tutorial Book

+This tutorial book is for teaching how to use Owl software.
+The tooling and template reuse those in [Real World OCaml](https://realworldocaml.org/) under original authors' permission, with minor modidications.

+## Compile

 - `make` uses docker container to build the book.
 - `make test` synchronises with Owl API by evaluating the code snippet in the tutorial book.